 We got the meat – a leg of lamb – and a lolly from the butcher.

 Stuart always got lollies and treats from grownups.
-I was never so lucky when I was alone.
-I heard people say I was too serious, too grown up for my own good.
+I was never so lucky.
+I heard people say I was too serious, too grownup for my own good.
 I guessed people didn’t like children who acted like grownups.
 Or maybe they didn’t like girls.
-Or maybe they didn’t like children with straight blonde hair, or maybe they just didn’t like me.
-They sure liked Stuart though – he kissed old ladies and smiled and chatted with everyone.
+Or maybe they didn’t like children with straight blonde hair.
+Stuart had dark brown hair and eyes so blue they were almost navy blue.
+He would kiss old ladies and smile and chat with everyone.
 I was much more selective as to whom I would kiss or even smile at.

-“We’re going to get bread and a Sally Lunn first,” I said with great importance.
+“We’re going to the bakery first,” I said with great importance.
+“We’re getting a double loaf and a Sally Lun.”Th

 I couldn`t wait to get home, I hoped my mother would let me break open the loaf and eat the fluffy pieces from the middle.
-I took a look at the Sally Lunn to make sure it was one with lots of icing and coconut.
+I checked the Sally Lunn, just as I knew Mum would, to make sure it was one with lots of icing and coconut.

 We started back home along the main street toward the school but Stuart wanted to take the back road so we could walk home past the paddocks.
 I didn’t want to but I agreed.
 I knew I shouldn`t.

-He wanted to open the bread bag and break open the loaf of bread and take just a little bit of fluffy.
+He wanted to open the bread bag and break open the loaf to take a little fluffy from the middle.
 I didn’t want to.
-But I let him even though I knew the big handful of bread he took would be impossible to hide from my mother.
+But I let him even though I knew the big handful of soft bread he took would be impossible to hide from my mother.

 I began to think things weren’t going as well as I had imagined.